isjosan/embsys310/assignment02/counter/answers.md

       return 0;
       }
      a) What is the value of “counter” at the end of the program (halting at the return 0 statement)
+     ### The value of "counter" at the end of the program is '4'.

      b) Explain why the counter value has changed?
+     ### The counter value has changed because the pointer variable *p_int stores the memory address 0x20000000 where the "counter" value is stored.
+In the program, the *p_int is dereferenced 3 times and incremented each time, that is, the counter value stored at the address in *p_int is incremented 3 times.
+Subsequently, the counter++ statement increments the counter value 1 more time.
+The total counter value is 4 at the end of the program.

    7. Change the setting of IAR to run the same program on the evaluation board:
       a) What is the address where “counter” is stored?